 There is one change from the Ten Year Plan for the Camping Grounds activity over the coming year.
-The Collingwood camping ground will not be put on a longterm commercial lease until after 2011/2012.
+The Collingwood camping ground may not be put on a long-term commercial lease footing until after 2011/2012.
 This delay is to enable land ownership matters to be resolved prior to leasing the camping ground.
 It may take a couple of years to resolve the matters.